Susannah Cahalan: Disease presentation and misdiagnoses

-Susannah's disease manifested in 2009 when she was 24 years old.
+Cahalan's disease manifested in 2009 when she was 24 years old.
 It began with sensory issues, which she later described in her article "My Mysterious Lost Month of Madness" as experiencing the world “brighter, louder, more painful.”
 She also began experiencing numbness in the whole left side of her body, and paranoid hallucinations of bed bug bites.
 Concerned by the numbness, Cahalan sought out a neurologist who ran multiple inconclusive tests, including two normal MRIs.
-Susannah began experiencing severe insomnia and continued behavioral abnormalities.
-One night at her boyfriend's apartment, she had a grand mal seizure and woke up in St. Luke's Hospital.
+Cahalan began experiencing severe insomnia and continued behavioral abnormalities.
+One night, at her apartment with her boyfriend, she had a grand mal seizure and woke up in St. Luke's Hospital.
 Cahalan describes the hospital neurologist as dismissive, and she received her first of multiple misdiagnoses: alcohol withdrawal.
 Psychiatrists also misdiagnosed her with schizophrenia and bipolar I disorder.
 Cahalan was released from the hospital, and as her disease worsened, she had another grand mal seizure.

 Hospital stay

 After her second seizure, Cahalan's parents took her to the hospital for an EEG and demanded that she not be taken to a psychiatric floor.
 Unlike many anti-NMDA cases, Cahalan was never admitted to a psychiatric ward.
-While at the hospital, Susannah had her third seizure and was immediately placed on the epilepsy floor of New York University's Medical Center.
-Susannah's hallucinations and delusions soared during the month she spent in the hospital.
-Susannah had two lumbar puncture procedures that revealed high white blood cell counts.
+While at the hospital, Cahalan had her third seizure and was immediately placed on the epilepsy floor of New York University's Medical Center.
+Her hallucinations and delusions soared during the month she spent in the hospital.
+Cahalan had two lumbar puncture procedures that revealed high white blood cell counts.
 Because high white blood cells count signify brain swelling, the case was officially passed to neuro-pathologist and epileptologist Dr. Souhel Najjar at NYU medical center.